meabert/Proxmox-Bulk-Deploy/README.md

 + Turn off password authentication for SSH once keys are setup
 + Minimum attack surface, if you don't need the port don't open it
++ SSL is useful even with [airgapped systems](https://www.bleepingcomputer.com/news/security/etherled-air-gapped-systems-leak-data-via-network-card-leds/) - physical access is a thing
 + Utilize all available tools together to create a unified solution
   - systemd - allow or deny access to sockets IPAddressAllow / IPAddressDeny
   - nftables - iptables [replacement](https://wiki.nftables.org/wiki-nftables/index.php/What_is_nftables%3F) for packet filtering (firewalling), NAT, mangling and packet classification
+  - single sign on - authentik, authelia, keycloak, auth0
+  - network level authentication - mac filtering, radius, static routes

-Only allow the ports absolutely needed - Never DMZ unless 100% certain Segment your networks - Most modern routers support some form of VLANs Proxies are you friend and there's a lot - Nginx Proxy Manager, Caddy, Traefik Proxy Everything behind a VPS - Pangolin
+  - segment your networks - most modern routers support some form of VLANs

++ Proxies are you friend and there's a lot - Nginx Proxy Manager, Caddy, Traefik
++ Proxy Everything behind a VPS - Pangolin
-Site to Site VPN - UniFi Ecosystem
++ Site to Site VPN - UniFi Ecosystem
-CloudFlare Tunnel - No Port Forwarding
++ CloudFlare Tunnel - No Port Forwarding
-WireGuard / TailScale / Headscale / Netmaker - VPN
++ WireGuard / TailScale / Headscale / Netmaker - VPN